performancecopilot/pcp/docs/pcp-programmers-guide.rst

    library functions - this would typically be the thread servicing requests from PMCD.

-caching PMDAOne caveat about this style of caching PMDA--in this (special) case it is better if the PMDA converts counts to rates based upon consecutive periodic sampling from the underlying instrumentation.
+One caveat about this style of caching PMDA--in this (special) case it is better if the PMDA converts counts to rates based upon consecutive periodic sampling from the underlying instrumentation.
 By exporting precomputed rate metrics with instantaneous semantics, the